 “Yeah,” I mumble, noticing that she doesn’t ask my dad his opinion.
 In fact, she’s barely spoken to him during our trip.
 Or attempted trip, I never thought we’d get lost on the way to New Hampshire in the middle of December to visit my grandma.
 Lost on the way to granny’s house?
 Isn’t that straight out of some gory fairytale?
 And now a cottage to boot?
 What the hell?

-But here it sits, under the quiet of the night sky, in front of our car, beckoning it seems, and curiosity prances through our minds.
+But here it sits in front of our car, beckoning it seems, and curiosity prances through our minds.

 The epitome of an English cottage, it sports a cherry-red door, fairy lights under the soffits, and creeping ivy winding along the stone facade.
 The light dusting of snow sparkling on the roof gives the illusion of sugar-frosting on a cake.
 Seriously?

 As we approach on foot however, suddenly, the mood changes.
-I glimpse shadowy figures, half-lit by a pale moon, lurking in corners of the porch, and shudder as a chill traces my spine.
+I glimpse shadowy figures lurking in corners of the porch, and shudder as a chill traces my spine.
 The flapping of ravens’ wings startles me.
 Birds of oily black are perched atop two narrow, but lofty signs made of granite with ‘The Museum of Discarded Children’s Souls’ etched into them.
 They stand on either side of the door like knights in armor in front of a medieval castle.
 It’s the strangest thing I’ve ever come across in all my seventeen years.